grensen/convolutional_neural_network/README.md

 The larger 5 x 5 kernel on layer 1 worked very well, but is relatively expensive to compute.
 The stride of 2 cuts this calculation massively and also reduces the output resolution.
 Only 8 kernels are used here.
 The 8 input maps that generate 16 output maps already use 128 filters.
 Since the size of the filter reduces the calculation time, I have reduced the size here, the stride remains 1.

 After the network is ready to start, the training for 20 epochs begins.
 This means that the entire MNIST dataset of 60,000 examples is simply trained 20 times.
+After every epoch the learning and momentum rate is decreased by a factor.
 All this happens on my system in 5 minutes.
 However, it could take a little longer depending on the computer or laptop used, but it should be possible to estimate this due to the epoch-by-epoch output.

 Of course, other network designs are possible, but the one presented worked best among those I tested.
 Alternatively, I could have used a stride 2 on layer 2 to create more output maps.
 However, my demo might have ended up at 99.1% or taken 10 minutes.